bjrnmrtns/xp-game-engine/README.md

 - Continueous Sphere/Triangle collision detection and response using SSV (Swept Sphere Volume)
 - Add some boxes procedurally located to the world
 - clipmap interpolate height between different clipmap levels
+- debug rendering interface, which is passed to calculations